Susan Rice: Political positions

-Rice criticized the United States' close relationship with Saudi Arabia despite the murder of journalist Jamal Khashoggi, Saudi Arabia's human rights abuses, Saudi Arabia's diplomatic dispute with Canada, Saudi Arabian-led intervention in Yemen and Saudi Arabian-led blockade against Qatar.
-Rice also criticized Trump's decision to withdraw U.S. troops from Syria, which critics say gave Turkey the green light to invade and occupy northern Syria and attack Kurdish forces who assisted the U.S. in the destruction of the Islamic State.
+Rice criticized the United States' close relationship with Saudi Arabia because of the murder of journalist Jamal Khashoggi, Saudi Arabia's human rights abuses, Saudi Arabia's diplomatic dispute with Canada, Saudi Arabian-led intervention in Yemen and Saudi Arabian-led blockade against Qatar.
+Rice also criticized Trump's decision to withdraw U.S. troops from Syria, which critics say gave Turkey the green light to invade and occupy northern Syria and attack Kurdish forces, who had assisted the U.S. in the destruction of the Islamic State.

-Rice has criticized Israeli proposals to annex parts of the West Bank and Jordan Valley, stating that such a move would make it more difficult to sustain traditionally bipartisan support for Israel in the United States.
+In June 2020 Rice criticized Israeli proposals to annex parts of the West Bank and Jordan Valley, stating that such a move would make it more difficult to sustain traditionally bipartisan support for Israel in the United States.
 Rice takes the view that a two-state solution is the only way to keep Israel both a Jewish and democratic state.
+Rice was part of the Biden administration team that launched the U.S. National Strategy to Counter Antisemitism on May 25, 2023.

-Potential Senate campaign
+Consideration of 2020 U.S. Senate campaign

-After U.S. Senator Susan Collins from Maine voted to confirm Brett Kavanaugh to the Supreme Court, Rice publicly considered challenging Collins in 2020, before announcing in April 2019 that she would not run for Senate.
+After U.S. senator Susan Collins from Maine voted to confirm Brett Kavanaugh to the Supreme Court, Rice publicly considered challenging Collins in 2020, before announcing in April 2019 that she would not run for Senate.

-Director of Domestic Policy Council (2021–present)
+Director of Domestic Policy Council (2021–2023)

 In July 2020, it was widely reported that Rice was under consideration to be Joe Biden's vice presidential running mate in the 2020 general election.
 However, Kamala Harris was selected as Biden's running mate on August 11, 2020.

 On September 5, 2020, Rice was announced to be a member of the advisory council of the Biden-Harris Transition Team, which planned the Biden's presidential transition.
-In November, she was named a candidate for Secretary of State in the Biden Administration.
+In November, she was named a candidate for secretary of state in the Biden Administration.

 Biden chose Rice to head the Domestic Policy Council.
 This was considered a surprise by many political commentators, noting her experience in foreign policy over domestic policy.

+In April 2023, journalist Hannah Dreier suggested in a New York Times article that Rice was among the leading White House officials who may have been negligent in response to the uncovered migrant child labor crisis.

+On April 24, 2023, President Biden announced that Rice would be departing from her position as director of the Domestic Policy Council on May 26, 2023.
+On May 24, 2023, she touted her work in domestic and national security policy initiatives during her tenure at the White House.